bml-research/data_analysis/data/data_02_exercises.md

 Calories (kcal) per 100 g: 489, 184, 144, 206, 160

 Create a data table of the above data.
-Make sure that the observations (or records) and variables (or features) are organised appropriately.
+Make sure that the observations (or records) and variables (or features) are organized appropriately.
 Also sort the data based on the amount of calories.

 ### Exercise 3